SPaM-Skill-Issue/sota-backend/tests/README.md

 Replace `test_filename.py` with the actual file name, such as `test_authentication.py`.

 ## Important Notes

-- Ensure that the MongoDB service is running if you are not using `mongomock`.
 - The test data for MongoDB is loaded from BSON files located in the `dump_data/Sota` directory.
 Each collection has a corresponding BSON file.
 - The FastAPI test client is used for sending requests to API endpoints within the test cases.
-- After the tests are run, the `tearDownClass` method in `base.py` ensures clean-up of the database and test client.